Who doesn’t love staying in a great hotel?

 So, how can you protect your lungs while you stay in a hotel?
 For that matter, what can hotels do to provide cleaner air for guests?

-The issue is complex, but the solutions are quite simple...
+The issue is complex, but the possible solutions are actually quite simple.

 Air Pollution in Hotels: The Common CulpritsYou should be concerned about air quality and indoor air pollution.
 If you suffer from respiratory conditions, such as asthma, allergies, or COPD, you need to be particularly concerned about the quality of air that you breathe.